kaweski/kaweski/README.md

 ### Hi there 👋

-My name is Isadora Kaweski, but you can call me Isa. ✨ (Some friends reach me as Natasha, because it's my first name, but I don't like it.
+My name is Isadora Kaweski, but you can call me Isa. ✨

+(Some friends call me as Natasha, because it's my first name, but I don't like it.
 So, call me Isa 😄).

 I live in Brazil and I'm 29 years old.
 I still study Computer Science (as you can see I have a lot of Java and C repositories just because of that), but I graduate at the end of this year.